waelsultan28/youtube-shorts-automation/README.md

 1. Clone this repository
 2. Install the package in development mode: `pip install -e .`
+3. Set up your workspace: `yt-setup` or `python -m youtube_shorts.setup_workspace`
-3. Configure `config.txt` with your settings
+4. Configure `config.txt` with your settings
-4. Create a `niche.txt` file with your target niche (e.g., "GTA 6")
+5. Edit `niche.txt` with your target niche (e.g., "GTA 6")
-5. Use the command-line tools:
+6. Use the command-line tools:
    ```
    yt-track    # Run performance tracker
    yt-download # Run downloader
    yt-upload   # Run uploader
    ```